 Results: HSM was observed in 21 patients (2.7%).
 The rate of pre-HTx HSM in our hospital has been decreasing during the study period in inverse relation to the rate of left ventricular assist device implantation before transplant.
 19 patients (90%) had peripheral blood eosinophilia at the time of HTx, but in no case was HSM clinically diagnosed.
 Dobutamine, a common cause of HSM, was administrated in 12 patients (57%).
 All patients had varying degrees of mixed inflammatory infiltrates with eosinophils, lymphocyte, macrophages, and plasma cells, but none of the patients showed myocardial necrosis.
-The number of episodes of biopsy diagnosed ACR (ISHLT grade $\geq$ 2R) was 11 (3.9%) in HSM patients and 197 (2.2%) in patients without HSM (p=0.06) during the first year post-HTx, and 11 (3.8%) in HSM patients and 78 (1.5%) in patients without HSM (p=0.06) date recond year post-HTx.
-Regarding AMR, there was no statistically significant difference between the groups throughout the study period.
-Post-transplant survival did not differ in patients with our without pre-transplant HSM.
+The number of episodes of biopsy diagnosed ACR (ISHLT grade \geq 2R) was 11 (3.9%) in HSM patients and 197 (2.2%) in patients without HSM (p=0.06) during the first year post-HTx, and 11 (3.8%) in HSM patients and 78 (1.5%) in patients without HSM (p=0.06) date recomber the groups throughout the study period.
+Post-transplant survival did not differ in patients with out pre-transplant HSM.